beckitrue/home-remote-server/README.md

 ### Rebuilding Containers

- `docker-compose up --build --remove-orphans --force-recreate -d` from the server command line in the conatiner-directory will kill the container and force a rebuild.
+ `op run --env-file="../.env" -- docker-compose up --build --remove-orphans --force-recreate -d` from the server command line in the conatiner-directory will kill the container and force a rebuild.

 ## ToDo